 Open to academic institutions worldwide, the Student competition reveals the talent and intellect soon to shape the photography industry.
 This year students were asked to submit a body of work responding to the inspiring theme ‘Invisible Lines.’
-A shortlist of ten were then given a final brief: to create a series relating to sustainability now.
-Student Photographer of the Year, announced 16 April will be awarded with $30,000 worth of Sony imaging kit for their university.
+A shortlist of ten were then given a final brief: to create a series relating to ‘Sustainability Now’.

 First Brief: Invisible Lines